Quantum spatial best-arm identification via quantum walks: Example for complete bipartite graphs

 The detailed derivation of this result is deferred to Appendix~\ref{app:complete_bi}, where arguments similar to those in Rhodes and Wong~\cite{rhodes2019quantum} on quantum search on complete bipartite graphs are presented.

-Figure~\ref{example:fig:K30_10} illustrates an example of QSBAI on a complete bipartite graph under the following conditions: \begin{itemize} \item The sets of vertices satisfy $|V_1| = 30$ and $|V_2| = 10$. \item The set of environments is $\Sigma = \{\sigma,\,\tau\}$. \item For any arm $v\in V$, the classical oracle $f$ is defined by
+Figure~\ref{exampleBP:fig:K30_10} illustrates an example of QSBAI on a complete bipartite graph under the following conditions: \begin{itemize} \item The sets of vertices satisfy $|V_1| = 30$ and $|V_2| = 10$. \item The set of environments is $\Sigma = \{\sigma,\,\tau\}$. \item For any arm $v\in V$, the classical oracle $f$ is defined by

 indicating that environment state $\sigma$ (resp. $\tau$) corresponds to the winning (resp. losing) case. \item For the best arm $v^*$, $\eta_{v^*}(\sigma)$ is set to $0.9$, while for any $v\in V\backslash \{v^*\}$, $\eta_v(\sigma)$ is set to $0.01$.
 Since $\eta_v(\sigma)$ equals the winning probability $q_v$, this ensures that $v^*$ is the arm to be recommended eventually. \end{itemize} The recommendation probability again exhibits periodic behavior and reaches its first maximum at $t=6$, with value $P_6(v^*) \simeq 0.3677$.
-The right-hand side of inequality~\eqref{qsbai:eq:thm2} evaluates to $0.3632$ in this setting, verifying the bound.
+The right-hand side of inequality~\eqref{exampleBP:eq:thm2} evaluates to $0.3632$ in this setting, verifying the bound.

 It should be noted that the optimized recommendation probability in this example is half as large as that in the non-spatial QBAI case for arms in the cluster containing the best arm.
 However, the order of time steps required to reach the optimized recommendation probability coincides with that in the non-spatial QBAI setting.
+This contrast indicates that the bipartite accessibility structure has a visible effect on QSBAI.
+Compared with the non-spatial case, the achievable recommendation probability is reduced while the order of the optimal time step is preserved.
+The appearance of the cluster-dependent quantities $q_i$ and $|V_i|$ also shows that the performance of QSBAI is affected by the bipartite structure itself.